alexjvr1/Stalkies/README.md

 1. Assemble HiFi reads using [HiFiasm](https://github.com/chhylp123/hifiasm#limit)

 This is the recommended software given HiFi reads.
-See [here]() for a comparison of assembler performance.
+See preprint [here](https://www.biorxiv.org/content/10.1101/2022.02.15.480579v2) for a comparison of assembler performance.

+*"We found that centromeres and rDNA clusters are responsible for 71% of contig breaks in the CLR scaffolds, while relatively short stretches of GA/TC repeats are at the core of >85% of the unfilled gaps in our best HiFi assemblies."*

-2. Haplotypic duplications identified and removed using purge_dups.
+2. Haplotypic duplications identified and removed using [purge_dups](https://github.com/dfguan/purge_dups).

 3. Contaminants removed ([Blobtoolkit](https://github.com/blobtoolkit/blobtoolkit))